FoalTS/foal/docs/docs/file-system/upload-and-download-files.md

 ### Adding Fields

 Multipart requests can also contain non-binary fields such as a string.
-These fields are validated and parsed by the hook.
-All specified fields are mandatory in the request.
+These fields are parsed by the hook and can be validated by passing a second parameter.

 ```typescript
 import { Context, Post } from '@foal/core';